For Undergraduate Students

 The Pembroke Center is pleased and honored to offer the Ruth Simmons Prize in Gender and Women’s Studies.
 The prize is awarded annually for an outstanding honors thesis on questions having to do with women or gender.
 In the spring, the Pembroke Center invites faculty in all fields to nominate honors theses for the prize.
 A committee of faculty who teach and write in the area of gender studies will make the selection.

-If you wish to make a nomination, please send the following to Box 1958 by 4:00 pm on current nomination deadline date:
+If you wish to make a nomination, please send the following to Box 1958 by 4:00 pm on the current nomination deadline date (April 20, 2018):

 - thesis adviser’s evaluation